2072/File-Grim-Reaper/ReadMe.md

 ## Usage

 File Grim Reaper is meant to be run as a cron job.

-If you plan using it on several computers it's best to have FileGrimReaper located on a unique place such as on a network volume so you can update it easily and have all your log ans snapshot files in one place.
+If you plan using it on several computers it's best to have FileGrimReaper located on a unique place such as on a network volume so you can update it easily and have all your log and snapshot files in one place.

+PHP 5.3.8 or superior is required.

 ### Implementation example for Windows platforms

-In this example we're on Windows XP.
+In this example we are on Windows XP.
 FileGrimReaper is located on a remote volume and the last error is logged to a file on this remote volume (if files or directories can't be deleted you'll find their full path in this file).